ELC/Comparisons/Online_ERD_Tools.md

 ## Scenario
 Entity relationship diagram tools are used mainly in educational context or in some specific situation in professional life.
 Since education is one of the main areas of usage, the scenario will be a University.

+In this scenario,

 ## Evaluated Features:

-- Web Based: Can be executed with nothing more than a web broser
 - Number of Diagrams: Amount of diagrams that a free user can create
-- No trial: Should have no limit of time for free use
+- Share link: Create a link to share the diagram
 - Chen: Uses chen notation to make diagrams
 - Crow's Foot: uses Crow's Foot notations to make diagrams
 - GDrive: Integration with Google Drive for storage
-- Flexibility: Being useful in other areas besides the needed for this subject
-- Interface: Having an user-friendly interface
+- User Friendly UI: Having an user-friendly interface
+- Schema: Can create and manipulate relational schemas
+- Automatic connection: Relationships and placing of objects are automatic
+- Convert to code: Being able to convert the diagram into code
-- Convert: Being able to convert the diagram into relational schema
+- Convert to schema: Being able to convert the diagram into a relational schema

 ### Restrictions